-Financial assets/ financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Foreign currency forward contracts and interest rate swaps (see Note 18) Discounted cash flows.
-Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties.
-N/A N/A
+Financial assets/ financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Foreign currency forward contracts Discounted cash flows.
+N/A N/A and interest rate swaps (see Note 18) Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties.